Motanum/ParkitectGuestGeneration/README.md

 https://www.youtube.com/watch?v=m7ih4XepPQI

 TO DO
-I want to modify the color, which will come soon.
+DONE! - I want to modify the color, which will come soon.

 Contact info
 www.motanum.com or email at eugenio.motanum91 [AT] gmail.com